-We recognise that information is vital in identifying and tackling all forms of abuse and neglect and in promoting children's welfare, including their educational outcomes.
+We recognise that information is vital in identifying and tackling all forms of abuse, neglect and exploitation and in promoting children's welfare, including their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes.

 We expect all staff to share information with practitioners and local agencies.
 We are committed to sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.
+Where children of the same family attend different education settings the DSL/DDSL will work with the DSLs of the other settings to ensure effective information sharing to help to identify, assess and respond to risks or concerns about the safety and welfare of children in the same family.

-The total security of child protection records is the responsibility of the DSL.
+The security of child protection records is the responsibility of the DSL.
 All child protection records are clearly marked as such and are kept securely locked on the premises and/or within CPOMs or a similar secure online management system.
 The nominated staff members with responsibility for the security of these files are documented, identifiable and accountable within the school to ensure total security.
 Procedures are in place when a member of staff leaves the school or is on long term sick leave for their access to cease.
 Removal of child protection records from the school by staff will be noted and signed for, as will files released to professionals.